akeneo/pim-docs/cookbook/product/update-product.rst

 .. note::

-    The best way to create you own is to take on look on existing implementation and try to find one close to the case you want achieve.
+    The best way to achieve your own is to take a look on existing implementation and try to find one close to the case you want achieve.

 Add a Custom FieldAdderInterface
 --------------------------------